 On the other hand, an American Blend bean weighs about 12 grams per bean and costs only $1.75 per pound, so if you’re interested in experimenting with different roasts or brewing methods, knowing what kind of beans weigh is important!

 It’s also handy for those who want to make their own blends.
 You can use the weight of a single bean to calculate how many pounds of coffee you need to brew at once (and then adjust accordingly).
 This is useful if you’re making a large batch of coffee and don’t want to waste any grounds.

 Some beans are naturally heavier than others because they have a higher percentage of oil in their pulp.
 These beans are ideal for making espresso because the oil helps extract the flavor and aroma of the beans.

 Other beans have been bred to have a lower oil concentration, so they do not develop as much flavor during roasting.
 These types of beans make for a lighter brew, which is why most people prefer them for lattes or cappuccinos.

 How Do I Calculate the Weight of a Coffee Bean?

 To calculate the weight of a coffee bean, place a mug on the scale and re-zero it so that you are measuring just the weight of the coffee.
 Fill your scale with a few beans at a time until it reads 1.1 oz.
 3 cups of coffee become 1.1 oz, a generally recognized strength.

 How Many Types of Coffee Beans Are There?

 There are four basic types of beans: Arabica, Robusta, and Liberica.
 These three types come from different parts of the world, each with a unique flavor profile.

 There are plenty of reasons to find out the weight of a bean.
-Most of us now have an easy way of doing it, thanks to our phones.
+Now I have an easy way of doing it, thanks to my phone.
 Now that you know the answer, you should have no problem determining how much a coffee bean weighs.